 8. The jurisdiction of the Director of Residential Tenancies is outlined in sections 46 and 47 of the Residential Tenancies Act, 2018.

-9. Relevant and considered in this decision are the following sections of the Residential Tenancies Act, 2018: Section 14: Security deposit and Section 18: Notice of termination of rental agreement.
-Also, relevant and considered in this decision is the following section of the Residential Tenancies Policy: Section 12-1: Recovery of Costs.
+9. Also, relevant and considered in this decision is the following section of the Residential Tenancies Act, 2018: Section 18: Notice of termination of rental agreement.
+Also, relevant and considered in this decision is the following section of the Residential Tenancies Policy: Section 12-1: Recovery of costs.